 Please Note: You do not need to have your artwork scheduled and listed separately to qualify for insurance coverage for artwork.

 Your artwork and family heirlooms do not have to be of high value to warrant being restored by insurance coverage.

 Take photographs of the water related damages to your artwork

 Whenever possible, accompany the insurance adjuster and all investigating persons and contractors, taking notes of conversations.

-In order to process an insurance claim for damaged artwork, you will need to have a Conservator to evaluate the artwork and provide written assessment of damages and cost estimates.
+In order to process an insurance claim for damaged artwork, you will need to have a conservator evaluate the artwork and provide a written assessment of damages and cost estimates.